“Bond. James Bond.”

 Goldfinger: “No, Mr Bond, I expect you to die!”

 And I’m always happy to see Felix Leiter make an appearance.
-He’s the CIA agent and sometime friend of James Bond, portrayed by seven different actors through the series.
+He’s the CIA agent and sometime friend of James Bond, portrayed by many different actors through the series.
 (Here it’s Cec Linder.)

 My favourite part of Goldfinger is probably the Aston Martin DB5.
 The British luxury vehicle (here weapon-laden and including ejector seat) is now and forever associated with Bond.
 I was OK with the fact they moved onto another brand of iconic British sportscar, Lotus Elite, in the mid-70s, though I never understood why Pierce Brosnan’s Bond drove a BMW in Goldeneye.
 Shouldn’t Bond always be behind the wheel of a British machine?